 View all Career Options

-Health care technology professionals work with clinicians and other health care professionals, including equipment manufacturers and IT specialists, and advise on innovative medical technology planning, purchasing and installation, while ensuring the safe and effective use of medical technologies to enhance patient outcomes and organizational goals.
-They are also charged with keeping costs manageable and personal information and data secure.
+Health care technology management (HCTM) professionals work with clinicians and other health care professionals, including equipment manufacturers and IT specialists, and advise on innovative medical technology, technology assessment, adoption, purchasing, installation and engage in active life-cycle management.
+HCTMs ensure the appropriate technology is available, safe and effective to use to enhance patient outcomes and organizational goals.

 The HCTM program has been developed by DC in collaboration with members of a Program Advisory Committee that includes subject matter experts and representatives from regional hospitals and health care organizations, advocacy groups, non-profits and major medical equipment manufacturers, including GE, Philips, Aramark and Siemens.
 The core of the program comprises six streams of study including science and technology, medical equipment and clinical systems, mathematics and quantitative methods, management, research and design, and the health care industry, professionalism and ethics.